-The BGS Geology of Britain Viewer records the age of the Lickey Quartzite as "approximately 444 to 485 million years ago in the Ordovician Period, but if analysis of the interbedded clays identifies any bentonites, this date may be further refined.
-Textural evidence suggests burial in excess of 1000m, followed by folding along a north-south axis, with thrust faulting generating localised recumbent folding.
-The timing of the normal faulting isn't certain.
-Subsequent uplift exposed the Lickey formation to erosion before deposition of the Upper Landovery Rubery Sandstone.
-During the deposition of this formation, but after lithification of the earliest units, extension opened fissures, which filled with fragments of both formations and a matrix of unlithified sand, probably during the early Silurian transtension event.
+The BGS Geology Viewer records the age of the Lickey Quartzite as "approximately 444 to 485 million years ago in the Ordovician Period", but if analysis of the interbedded clays identifies any bentonites, this date may be further refined by analysis of zircons.
+Textural evidence suggests burial in excess of 1000m, followed by thrust faulting generating localised recumbent folding with a WSW-ENE trending axis.
+Subsequent uplift exposed the Lickey formation to erosion before deposition of the Upper Llandovery Rubery Sandstone (See Rubery Cutting on p.22).